ardorlab/MIDAS/README.md

 			      1, 1, 1]

 	    assembly_data:
-	    "This marker is used to attach additional information required to run simulate."
+	    "This marker is used to attach additional information required to run the problem in the simulator."

 		    type: pwr
-		    "The reactor type to be ran in simulate."
+		    "The reactor type."

 		    core_width: 15
 		    "The size of the reactor core.
 If there are 152 assemblies the core width is 15."